davide-pi/AzDoCLI/README.md

 Azure DevOps Command Line to easily check work items.

 ## Features
-- List completed work items assigned to you for a period (day, week, month).
-- List active work items assigned to you (default: today).
-- List all (completed and active) work items assigned to you for a period (day, week, month).
+- List completed, active, or all work items assigned to you for a period (day, week, month) using a single command.
 - Show a list of available commands with descriptions.

 ## Usage